triamnetwork/triam-docs/docs/load_account.md

     .then(function (account) {
         // build the transaction with the account as the source var transaction = new TriamSdk.TransactionBuilder(account)
-            // this operation funds the new account with XLM .addOperation(TriamSdk.Operation.payment({
+            // this operation funds the new account with RIA .addOperation(TriamSdk.Operation.payment({
                 destination: "GASGUKGJA6I5YMLSGD2H5IYFVER4NCIUWXK3XZ6HYMYYJ4YWZD52LRID",
                 asset: TriamSdk.Asset.native(),